kpine/zwave-js-server-docker/README.md

 ### User Device Configuration Files

-Use the `/cache/config` directory to easily test new device config files or modifications to existing ones.
-The files located in this directory will supplement or override the embedded device config database.
+Use the `/cache/config` directory to easily test new device configuration files or modifications to existing ones.
+The files located in this directory will supplement or override the embedded device configuration database.
 When the container is restarted the driver logs will indicate which file was loaded:

 ```text
 2021-06-19T06:19:18.506Z CNTRLR   [Node 007] Embedded device config loaded
 2021-06-19T06:21:43.793Z CNTRLR   [Node 008] User-provided device config loaded
 ```

-### Cache Lockfiles
+### Cache Lock Files

-Z-Wave JS uses directories as lockfiles to prevent the cache files from being modified by multiple concurrent processes; this helps prevent against cache corruption.
+Z-Wave JS uses directories as lock files to prevent the cache files from being modified by multiple concurrent processes; this helps prevent against cache corruption.
 These directories are located in the cache directory, next to the actual cache files.
-The lock technique updates the `mtime` (Modified time) of the lockfile every ~1 second.
-If your storage media is sensitive to frequent writes, such as an SD card, you may want to relocate the lockfiles to another directory, such as a tmpfs.
+The lock technique updates the `mtime` (Modified time) of the lock file every ~1 second.
+If your storage media is sensitive to frequent writes, such as an SD card, you may want to relocate the lock files to another directory, such as a tmpfs.
 To relocate the cache files, set the `ZWAVEJS_LOCK_DIRECTORY` environment variable to an alternate path, preferably some kind of tmpfs on the host.
 Here's an example snippet for a compose file:

 ```yaml
     environment: